-Summary judgment is not appropriate for revocation pursuant to 42 C.F.R. § 424.535(a)(8) or the newly articulated bases not considered at the initial or reconsideration levels but urged by CMS for the first time before me.
-Summary judgment is not appropriate on any of the alternative bases cited by CMS because they involve genuine disputes as to material fact that would require a trial.
+Summary judgment is not appropriate for revocation pursuant to 42 C.F.R. § 424.535(a)(8), because there are genuine disputes of material fact that would require a trial related to that basis for revocation.

-- 2. There is a basis for revocation of Petitioner's Medicare enrollment and billing privileges pursuant to 42 C.F.R. § 424.535(a)(1). - 3.
-Petitioner's enrollment in Medicare and its billing privileges are revoked effective November 14, 2013.
+2. There is a basis for revocation of Petitioner's Medicare enrollment and billing privileges pursuant to 42 C.F.R. § 424.535(a)(1).

+3. Petitioner's enrollment in Medicare and billing privileges are revoked effective October 24, 2013.